Rupert Murdoch’s '21st Century Fox' has made another attempt to take over the broadcasting media giant, Sky.

 As well as having specialist knowledge in the process of mergers.
 Stephensons’ corporate solicitors have an extensive experience in guiding companies through the transaction, whilst considering the commercial and regulatory implications that may affect the future running of the business.

-For more on company mergers, the requirements of the regulatory bodies that may need to be considered for your particular merger, or if you are thinking on embarking on the merger process yourself, please contact Thomas Baker in the commercial law department.
+For more on company mergers, the requirements of the regulatory bodies that may need to be considered for your particular merger, or if you are thinking on embarking on the merger process yourself, our commercial law solicitors on 01616 966 229 or complete our online enquiry form.